Isabelle "Belle" (McKnight) Longfoot was born in January 1879 in Fayette County, PA, the daughter of Arthur and

 Daughter Laura "Marie" Longfoot (1905-1928) was born on 1905.

 She was united in the bonds of matrimony with Alfred G. Walker, Jr. (1897- ? ), a native of England who had emigrated to the U.S. in 1922, following the end of World War I.

-The Walkers had three children born during the 1920s -- Alfred G. Walker III, Elsie Walker Suchowieski and James Athur Walker, renamed to John "Sonny" Menzies, who was adopted by John Menzies and his wife of Perry, Wyoming County, NY.
+The Walkers bore a family of three children during the 1920s -- Alfred G. Walker III, Elsie Walker Suchowieski and James Athur Walker, renamed to John "Sonny" Menzies.

 Tragedy rocked the family in February 1928 when Marie died suddenly in her home.
 The cause of her death is not yet known, but is believed to have been in childbirth with her son James.

 She was survived by her husband "and three small children," reported the Mt.
 Morris (NY) Picket Line Post.
 Following a funeral in the United Presbyterian Church in Cuylerville, led by Rev. William J. Robb, she was interred in Leicester Cemetery.